 - Especially suitable for curly and frizzy hair - makes shiny, beautiful curls!

 - With shea butter and coconut oil

 - Wonderfully sweet scent!
 Really very intense and striking - like conventional shampoo

 - Cleans very gently.
 Especially suitable for a quick wash in between.

 First of all: Sulfate and silicone are overall save and legal ingredients in shampoo.
 It really just depends on your personal preferences and the results you want to have.

 Sulfates are chemical ingredients that have a strong cleaning effect.
-So they are great, if you need to wash your hair very thoroughly.
+So they are great if you need to wash your hair very thoroughly.
 They belong to the group of surfactants and are used in shampoos, shower gels and other cleaners (also household cleaners and more).
 Unfortunately, sulfate is a particularly aggressive surfactant that is not very gentle on hair and skin.
-Thats why a overuse of sulfate can irritate the skin and potentially damage the hair.
-A sulfate free shampoo does not use strong surfactants (like sulfates) and instead cleans with milder versions of the same group.
-A lot of people feel that switching to a sulfate free shampoo, makes the hair fuller and stronger in general.
+That's why the overuse of sulfate can irritate the skin and potentially damage the hair.
+A sulfate-free shampoo does not use strong surfactants (like sulfates) and instead cleans with milder versions of the same group.
+A lot of people feel that switching to a sulfate-free shampoo, makes the hair fuller and stronger in general.